 Form a Disk

-When you stretch a pizza, you usually begin by patting the dough ball in a disk using your fingers.
+You usually begin when you stretch a pizza by patting the dough ball on a disk using your fingers.

 Stretch to the Edges

 The pushing motion is from the middle part to the external area.
 This movement in the dough pushes the gas pockets near the crust.
 And the moment the pizza base is flat enough, you can use your fingers to stretch it even more.

 Contrary to rolling, stretching techniques help pizzas retain their air bubbles at absolutely random spots.
 The bubbles start rising when you cook the dough, leaving you with a larger and more defined outer crust.

 Stretched pizzas, however, are not very uniform, and this same feature adds to its artisan appeal.

 So, which one is better?
 Rolling or stretching a pizza dough?

 While purists stick to the stretching style calling it more original and authentic, there is absolutely nothing wrong in rolling a pizza either.

 Following the proper guidelines, both rolled and stretched pizzas will taste delicious!

 I have a Tesla Stretch limo